KASHMIR'S CHANGING TERROR MATRIX-1: Islamic State enlarges footprint in Valley of Death (IANS Investigation)

 As door 1 with Pakistan proxies supported by local hawks Hurriyat closes, door 2 with Islamic Caliphate written on it opens in what is a brutal cage match which has more or less eviscerated the lives of the Kashmiris in the Valley.

-What this shut down and battening down of hatches does is that people within those walls become impervious to intel.
+shut down and battening down of hatches does is that people within those walls become impervious to intel.
 Access gets more difficult as walls emerge from within the closed user group.
 The world then is divided between the believers and the non believers.
-Kashmir, epicentre of Pakistan's Bleed India to Death stratagem, remains a hot button as far as Indian intelligence and security main frame is concerned.
+Kashmir, epicentre of Pakistan's bleed India to death stratagem, remains a hot button as far as Indian intelligence and security main frame is concerned.

 quell the protesters.
 This resulted in protests across the country in which estimates are of any number between 20 and 61 people died.